aospandaaos/aospandaaos.github.io/build-server.md

 * 32 physical cores
 * 500 GB fast SSD

-Such a machine can build AOSP in an hour or two
+Such a machine can build AOSP in an hour or two.
+If you are building AOSP 13, you can get away with only 32 GB RAM

 You can can run the build locally on your own computer, or do it in the cloud.
 Buying a decent specification machine is going to cost several thousand